Pets Need Wholesome Food Also

 Wheatgrass juice:

-One of the ingredients in wheatgrass is juice is called SOD which stands for super oxide dismutase.
+One of the ingredients in wheatgrass juice is something called SOD which stands for super oxide dismutase.
 The benefit of super oxide dismutase is that it attacks and destroys those free radicals that you hear about.
 Few foods contain super oxide dismutase but wheatgrass is one of those foods that do.
 The benefits are enormous — everything from helping to prevent cancer to helping to improve the health of the kidneys.

 The benefits of wheatgrass juice are numerous.
 Wheatgrass juice helps to cleanse the lymphatic system, strengthen the blood and remove toxic metals from the cells such as mercury and lead.
 Wheatgrass helps to restore the body's balance by nourishing the liver and kidneys.
 Wheatgrass has also been reported to be beneficial for such problems as ulcerative colitis.
 As with all green foods, wheatgrass also contains a lot of chlorophyll.